Tlayucoders/CodersBoard-Server/readme.md

    $ npm install
    ```

-3. Copy the default environment file *config/system_variables_example.json* and rename it to *system_variables.json* in the config directory, and change the values of the variables if is necessary.
+3. Copy the default environment file *.env-example* and rename it to *.env* in the root directory, and change the values of the variables if is necessary.

     ```shell
-    $ cp config/system_variables_example.json config/system_variables.json
+    $ cp .env-example .env
     ```

 4. Run de app